 - In the Monitor Tab under Search Settings, enter the Search String, which will be the text characters the monitor looks for when parsing the file.
 You can check the following options to modify how the text string is handled:

 - Match whole word prevents the string from being found within another word.

 - Use regular expressions treats the search string as a regular expression rather than an exact string.

 - Switch to the Alerts tab and click Add, opening the Alert Configuration dialog.

 - Enter a Title and meaningful description if you wish.
 Click Add under Alert Rules.
-For this type of monitor, the alert rule is automatically populated based on the monitor's settings.
+The alert rule is automatically populated based on the monitor's settings for this type of monitor.
 Click Save.

 Select any appropriate Alert Actions and Notifications and click Save.

 - Once you have created a Custom Log monitor, the Logs tab appears on the Device Information page for the device.
 Click Save to close the monitor dialog.